 The result is pain along the back of the leg, increasing when the knee is in an extended position and hip flexed (knee straight, sitting position).
 This is why it is commonly mistaken for sciatica.

 Tendinopathy is another injury mistaken for sciatica.
-The reason why this can easily get confused is that tendons often cross over a joint, like the knee and the hip, causing pain to be felt in those areas.
+The reason why this can easily get confused is that tendons often cross over a joint.
+For example the knee and the hip, causing pain to be felt in those areas.

-Tendinopathy can occur in any tendon and is an overuse injury, due to muscle imbalance and poor body mechanics of movement.
+Tendinopathy can occur in any tendon and is an overuse injury.
+These are usually due to muscle imbalance and poor body mechanics of movement.

 Symptoms are pain, swelling and an inability to continue activities such as running.

 Initially RICE and avoidance of high- impact actives.

 Sports massage can help by stretching the muscle, strengthening, and prescribing closed-chain exercises such as squats or leg press.